Capo dei capi: 'Ndrangheta

 In the 'Ndrangheta, a Mafia-type organisation in Calabria, the capocrimine is the elected boss of the crimine, an annual meeting of the 'Ndrangheta locali near the Sanctuary of Our Lady of Polsi in the municipality of San Luca during the September Feast.
 Far from being the "boss of bosses", the capo crimine actually has comparatively little authority to interfere in family feuds or to control the level of interfamily violence.

+Outside Italian organized crime

+Several Mexican drug lords were named "El Jefe de Jefes", which can be translated into "boss of [the] bosses".
+Amongst them are Miguel Ángel Félix Gallardo and Arturo Beltrán Leyva.